captaincornholio/captaincornholio.github.io/_posts/2017-03-25-sports-gambling-part-iii.markdown

 # Futures

 Future bets are long-term bets for bigger events in the future such as which team might win a championship.
-They are pretty much a scam due to the unpredictable nature of sports?
+They are pretty much a scam due to the unpredictable nature of sports.

 > What team will win the 2017 Ultimate College National Championship?
 >